 Flowers, Fruit and Vegetables -Read the schedule carefully and be sure that the number of specimens and groupings per variety are correct. -It is recommended that you use the smallest Club vase that will comfortably hold the exhibit.
 Please ask for an alternative sized vase if required. -Aim for uniformity of freshness, size, shape and colour. -If you wish to read more about show techniques the Horticultural Show Handbook published by the Royal Horticultural Society is worth reading.
 A copy is available, for reference purposes only, at all meetings or in the Trading Hut.
 This book is widely accepted and forms a standard reference for all who take part in shows, judges, exhibitors and organisers alike. -Please name your exhibit whenever possible as this adds the final touch for the benefit of the judge and public.

-Domestic Our judge have been asked to assess all entries on taste first (i.e. quality of the actual jam, cake etc.).
-ONLY in the case of a tie, the following guidelines will be applied as the deciding factor:-
+Domestic Our judges have been asked to assess all entries on taste first (i.e. quality of the actual jam, cake etc.).
+ONLY in the case of a tie will the judges take into consideration 'presentation'.

 savoury scones & biscuits should be cut with straight sides, sweet ones with fluted sides